 Companion planting for indoor vs outdoor plants

-If you’re going to be companion planting outdoors, you can plant one or many different companions near your marijuana plant.
-The distance between the companion plants and your marijuana plants will depend on the reason you’re using that particular plant.
+If you’re going to be companion planting outdoors, you can plant one or many different companions near your cannabis plant.
+The distance between the companion plants and your cannabis plants will depend on the reason you’re using that particular plant.

 For example, if you are trying to hide your garden, you might want to grow it around the perimeter of your garden rather than next to your plants.
 On the other hand, if you’re going to be using companions to help provide nutrients, then it’s fine to grow them right next to the cannabis plant.

 When it comes to growing indoors, you can grow some companions in the same pot.
 Alfalfa is a perfect example of this.
 It doesn’t need a whole other pot.
 However, if you want to ward off pests by growing basil, it might be good to have a few scattered around the grow room.

 It is not really useful to use companions for attracting insects for an indoor garden.
 In general, the indoor garden is quite controlled – unless you have a huge greenhouse.
 The plants might not have the ability to bring in the beneficial insects, and they might serve no purpose at all in your companion planting endeavour.

 1. Companion plants for warding off pests

 These plants are recommended for keeping pests away from your garden.
 Plant one, or as many as you like near your cannabis plants, and they will act as a natural pesticide.